Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 Want to find out more about taking the train from Berlin Alexanderplatz to Dresden?
 Look no further.

-There are around 26 trains per day running between Berlin Alexanderplatz and Dresden, which usually take 3 hours 13 minutes to complete the 103 miles (166 km) journey.
-It can take as little as 2 hours 6 minutes on the fastest services though, if you want to get there as quickly as possible.
+There are around 18 trains per day running between Berlin Alexanderplatz and Dresden, which usually take 3 hours 8 minutes to complete the 103 miles (166 km) journey.
+It can take as little as 2 hours 10 minutes on the fastest services though, if you want to get there as quickly as possible.
 Although there aren't any direct services on this line, it's still easy to travel to Dresden from Berlin Alexanderplatz, you'll just need to make 1 change along the way.
-Hop on a train operated by either FlixTrain or Regiojet to reach your destination in no time.
-These train companies are the main operators of services on this route and run modern comfortable trains to make your journey as relaxing as possible.
+During your journey, you're likely to be travelling with DB, FlixTrain or Regiojet, as these are the main train operators on this route.

-You can save money on train tickets from Berlin Alexanderplatz to Dresden if you book in advance, as tickets usually start from £24.13.
+You can save money on train tickets from Berlin Alexanderplatz to Dresden if you book in advance.
 Use our Journey Planner at the top of the page to compare ticket prices and get the cheapest fares.

 Want to book your train tickets now?
 Just start a search with us today.
 If you want to find out more about the journey, read on for timetables (including first and last train times), FAQs and tips on how to book cheap train tickets.